zhangyuang/node-ffi-rs/README.md

 ### call dynamic library by ffi-rs

-Then can use `ffi-rs` invoke the dynamic library file contains functions.
+Then you can use `ffi-rs` to invoke the dynamic library file that contains functions.

 ### initialization